Snook Fishing Charters Orlando

 Snook are notoriously nocturnal and known to be finicky, but a well seasoned snook guide can put you in the right spot at the right time and with the correct lures and baits for each situation.
 Snook prefer live bait, but have no problem with artificial in many situations.

 Small snook will hit flies and artificials along mangrove shorelines and docks eagerly during the early morning or dusk hours.
 While larger, more educated snook often prefer a live pilchard or finger mullet.
 Very large snook will engulf larger baits with no problem.

-Where are the snook in December?Winters in Florida can be deadly for the sub-tropical snook in central and northern Florida.
+Where are the snook in February?Winters in Florida can be deadly for the sub-tropical snook in central and northern Florida.
 Snook either find a stable temperature area like a freshwater outflow river, spring or power plant or they migrate south accordingly.
 Winter time snook in Central Florida have grown accustom to mild winters for the last decade and are overdue for a hard winter kill for those snook that refuse to find shelter and attempt to stick-it-out for another winter.
 Find snook in the Sebastian River, Indian River power plants, backwaters or Port Canaveral around the wharfs during central Florida winters.

 Snook Fishing Charters and Trips near Orlando, East Central Florida.
 Catch gamefish along the costal waters off Cocoa Beach outside of Orange County, FL.

 Published by: Captain Richard Bradley of Lagooner Fishing Guides©